FEMA Flood Studies

-ESA PWA led a detailed engineering assessment of the study reaches and a hydrologic assessment to determine peak discharge.
-A thorough review of topographic data and acquired base mapping was supplemented by ESA PWA to meet FEMA standards.
+ESA led a detailed engineering assessment of the study reaches and a hydrologic assessment to determine peak discharge.
+A thorough review of topographic data and acquired base mapping was supplemented by ESA to meet FEMA standards.
 Hydrologic and hydraulic analyses using HEC-RAS software, the rational method, and the regional regression method were conducted for the study reaches in Watsonville for the 10-, 2-, 1-, and 0.2-percent-annual-chance flood events to establish flood elevations and regulatory floodways for Struve and Watsonville Sloughs.
-For Salsipuedes Creek, ESA PWA surveyed the left bank levee to evaluate the available freeboard and the effective floodplain mapping accuracy.
-ESA PWA developed a Technical Support Data Notebook (TSDN) from interim work products per FEMA Guidelines, inputting information from the annotated work map onto a digital topographic work map using FEMA DFIRM specifications.
+For Salsipuedes Creek, ESA surveyed the left bank levee to evaluate the available freeboard and the effective floodplain mapping accuracy.
+ESA developed a Technical Support Data Notebook (TSDN) from interim work products per FEMA Guidelines, inputting information from the annotated work map onto a digital topographic work map using FEMA DFIRM specifications.

-ESA PWA assisted FEMA Region IX to assess the flood hazards for Watsonville Slough and its tributary, Struve Slough, as well as a portion of Salsipuedes Creek.
+ESA assisted FEMA Region IX to assess the flood hazards for Watsonville Slough and its tributary, Struve Slough, as well as a portion of Salsipuedes Creek.